ezeoleaf/awesome-golang-repositories/README.md

 [jcscpu](https://github.com/patrickleboutillier/jcscpu): Logical implementation, in Perl and Go, of the computer described in J. Clark Scott's book "But How Do It Know?".
 [MyDatabase](https://github.com/CP02A/MyDatabase): I'm trying to make my own DBMS using the Go language and TCP Packets
 [jennifer](https://github.com/dave/jennifer): Jennifer is a code generator for Go
 [pgmetrics](https://github.com/rapidloop/pgmetrics): Collect and display information and stats from a running PostgreSQL server
+[custom-memory-cache](https://github.com/midaef/custom-memory-cache): C.M.C it's simple implementation memory cache [key:value] in GO with time to live